Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-A short-stem prosthesis is suitable for active, younger patients with good bone stock and hip osteoarthritis.
+A short-stem prosthesis is suitable for active, younger patients with good bone stock and Hüftarthrose.

 Explanation:

 The ideal prerequisite is a stable bone structure.
-The prosthesis is often used in patients under 70 years of age who strive for a high level of activity and mobility after surgery.
-In cases of severe osteoporosis or complex malalignments, a standard hip replacement is often more suitable.
+The prosthesis is frequently used in patients under 70 years who, after the operation, aim for a high level of activity and mobility.
+In cases of severe osteoporosis or complex deformities, a standard hip prosthesis is often more suitable.

 🔹 What are the advantages of a short-stem prosthesis compared to a conventional hip replacement?